 Approximately how many individual GDPR Personal Data records do you hold?

 What percentage of the above records do you hold banking or credit / debit card information?

 Are you Payment Card Industry (PCI DSS) compliant?
 If 'Yes' please confirm your PCI merchant level.

 Are your employees trained in physical and electronic data security?

 Do you maintain firewalls, antivirus software and encryption tools?

-The size and scope of an applicant's activities territorially, typically an international exposure will increase your risk profile.
+The size and scope of an applicant's activities territorially, typically an international exposure will increase your cyber insurance cost.

-Frequency and severity of claims with a lack of remedial action, can indicate a lack of quality risk management and systemic issues.
+Frequency and severity of claims with a lack of remedial action, will indicate a lack of quality risk management and systemic issues.

 High cyber risk activities: